Employment and social inclusion

 - Ensuring a high level of engagement based on respect for each other and enhancements to workplace quality of life

-TotalEnergies set itself the ambition of being the company of responsible energies.
+TotalEnergies set itself the ambition of being a world-class player in the energy transition.
 Insofar as a company is first and foremost a people-driven adventure, this ambition depends primarily on the men and women who work at TotalEnergies, both now and in the future.
 Thus, TotalEnergies wants also to be a company that looks after its workforce, especially by offering employees opportunities to develop and thrive professionally.

 - attracting and retaining talent based on the key skills sought by the Group, while abiding by the principle of non-discrimination and equal opportunity;